zagarsuren/zagarsuren.github.io/_posts/2023-10-14-Obesity-Classification.md

 Results of the Logistic Regression Model, including the estimated coefficients for class 4 (Obesity Type III) are summarised below.

 ![img](https://i.imgur.com/d3aNyIo.png)
 *Figure 9.
-Confusion Matrix of Logistic Regression*
+Coefficients and Confusion Matrix of Logistic Regression*

 Classification report of Logistic Regression on test set is summarised below.